E-Commerce Industry in India Overview

 E-commerce has brought about a renaissance in the way business is done in India.
-India being one of the fastest growing economies in the world, has been a catalyst to the sudden rise of the e-commerce sector on its on soil.
-With the government allowing 100 per cent FDI on ecommerce business, billions of investments have flowed in which have helped in the exponential growth of the ecommerce business.
+India is one of the fastest-growing economies in the world, has been a catalyst to the sudden rise of the e-commerce sector on its on soil.
+With the government allowing 100 percent FDI on e-commerce business, billions of investments have flowed in which have helped in the exponential growth of the e-commerce business.
 In India, digital penetration has increased significantly.
 According to the recent statistics, 604.21 million people use the internet which is expected to swell to 830 million by the year 2021.

 Modes of e-commerce

 There are three modes of e-commerce based on the participants involved in the transaction.

 In this type of business, the consumer sells the product directly to the consumer.
 The consumer attracts the customer through various strategies and sells the products.

 #2)Business to Consumer(B2C)

 This is the most prevalent business model that is conducted over the internet.
 Here the transaction is carried out between a business and a consumer.

 This business is conducted between two business houses where the orders are mostly in bulk.

 The proliferation of 4G network, availability of cheaper smartphones and increasing consumer wealth has fuelled the growth of the ecommerce business.
 Online retail sales are expected to touch more than US$ 40 billion by 2019.
 Electronics is currently the biggest contributor to online retail sales in India with a share of more than 50 % followed by apparel.